graphopedia-xyz/graphopedia/population-pyramid/index.md

     author: Nathan Yau
     link:   https://flowingdata.com/2015/06/16/reviving-the-statistical-atlas-of-the-united-states-with-new-data/#jp-carousel-41583

+synonyms:
+  - dual histogram

 ---

-Alternative name: dual histogram.
-The population pyramid is a pair of histograms positioned back to back symmetrically.
+population pyramid is a pair of histograms positioned back to back symmetrically.
 The symmetry give the advantage of visual comparison between the lengths of bars on both sides.

 <!--more-->